chrisjsewell/sphinx-design2/README.md

 ## Usage

-Simply pip install `sphinx-design` and add the extension to your `conf.py`:
+Simply pip install `sphinx-design2` and add the extension to your `conf.py`:

 ```python
 extensions = ["sphinx_design"]